 - Gallon Sealable Plastic Bag

 - 1/3 cup olive oil or vegetable oil

 - 1 teaspoon salt

 - 1 orange bell pepper cubed

 - 6 green onions green ends cut

-Skewer beef, peppers and onion and grill 4 - 5 minutes until beef is done.
+- Remove beef from marinade.
+Skewer beef, peppers and onion and grill 4 – 5 minutes, turning and basting with reserved marinade until beef is done.

 Sirloin Steak Kebabs with Curry Lemon Marinade …It’s What’s for Dinner.